raul-sauco/ramo-space-shooter/README.md

 ### A space shooter.

 ![Space shooter screen](res/space-shooter.jpeg)

+_Space shooters come in all variants, from the very simple, like in the image, to incredibly complex, but all of them are fun to play._

 **Why?** Offers the possibility to build a fast-paced game with nice imagery and lots of visual effects.
 I couldn't really find many points against this theme.
 It could prove to be too complex, but it seems like it should be possible to provide, at the very least, a few playable levels in the amount of time provided.
 So this is the theme I decided to develop.